ChapelR/twine-resources/docs/README.md

 - [Documentation](https://dan-q.github.io/twee2/documentation.html)
 - [Repository](https://github.com/Dan-Q/twee2)

 Another CLI compiler.
 Works with Twine 2-style formats.
 Has slightly better interoperability with Twine 2 thanks to allowing for positional notation in the passage metadata, but its particular brand of Twee notation is not supported by any other compilers or tools.
+For second generation formats only.

 ### Extwee

 - [Repository](https://github.com/videlais/extwee)

 Another CLI compiler designed to work with second generation formats.
 Adheres to the [Twee3 specification](https://github.com/iftechfoundation/twine-specs/blob/master/twee-3-specification.md).
+For second generation formats only.

 ### Twee

 - [Documentation](http://twee-twine-doc.tiddlyspot.com/)
 - [Repository](https://github.com/tweecode/twee)

 The original CLI compiler for Twee.
 No longer maintained and not recommended for use by anyone anymore.
+For first generation formats only.

 ## Story Formats